- What What a Plea Bargain Means in Illinois

 A plea makes sense when the evidence against you is strong and the offer meaningfully reduces your exposure.
 It may not make sense when there are viable defenses the prosecution has not fully accounted for, when key evidence was illegally obtained and could be suppressed, when the charge carries collateral consequences (immigration, professional licensing, gun rights) that outweigh the benefit, or when the sentence offer is close to what you would likely receive at trial anyway.

 The only way to evaluate a plea offer accurately is to have an attorney who has reviewed all of the discovery and can assess what a jury is likely to do with the actual evidence in your case.
+The strength of the evidence can also affect how long criminal cases take in Illinois, especially when discovery, motions, witnesses, or trial preparation are involved.

 If you reject a plea offer and go to trial in Illinois, one of two things happens: you are acquitted and the case is over, or you are convicted and sentenced by the judge.